lithops-cloud/lithops/docs/source/api_stats.rst

    :alt: Lithops histogram plot
    :align: center

-The following example snipped was used to create the execution plots shown above:
+The following example snippet was used to create the execution plots shown above:

 .. code:: python